Group SLOPE Penalized Low-Rank Tensor Regression: Introduction

 \subsection{Related Work}

-One simple approach to estimate the sparse and/or low-rank coefficient tensor is to use matricization techniques such that the model (\ref{tm-1}) is degenerated into a linear matrix regression model, in which the estimated tensor $\B^*$ and the response matrix $\bm{Y}_i$ are unfolded into a $p \times p_1p_2$ matrix and \black{a $p_1p_2$ dimensional vector}, respectively.
-Therefore, the relevant work on sparse and low-rank matrix regression methods can be applied to deal with the tensor regression problems, see, e.g., group selection by sparsity penalized methods \citep{JMVA2021,OWJ:2011,2019Convex} and low-rank matrix estimation by reduced-rank regression methods \citep{Lowrank2018,Nuclear2019,2021SRRR}. \black{However, the use of matricization techniques will not only break the sparse and low-rank tensor structures, making resulting estimators difficult to interpret, but also lead to a dramatic increase in dimensionality, which is prone to over-fitting phenomenon.}
+One simple approach to estimate the sparse and/or low-rank coefficient tensor is to use matricization techniques such that the model (\ref{tm-1}) is degenerated into a linear matrix regression model, in which the estimated tensor $\B^*$ and the response matrix $\bm{Y}_i$ are unfolded into a $p \times p_1p_2$ matrix and a $p_1p_2$ dimensional vector, respectively.
+Therefore, a huge body of relevant work on sparse and low-rank matrix methods can be applied to deal with the tensor regression problems, see, e.g., variable selection by sparsity penalized methods \citep{OWJ:2011,2019Convex,JMVA2021}; low-rank matrix estimation by reduced-rank regression methods \citep{Lowrank2018,Nuclear2019,2021SRRR} and nuclear norm penalized methods \citep{LRMM-20, LRMM-21}; joint penalized methods for selection and low-rank estimation \citep{LRMM-22-1}; regularized covariance estimation for matrix-valued data \citep{LRMM-22-2}.
+However, the use of matricization techniques will not only break the sparse and low-rank structures of tensors, making resulting estimators difficult to interpret, but also lead to a dramatic increase in dimensionality, which is prone to over-fitting phenomenon.

-\black{Keeping the tensor format for the regression model, the existing work can be divided into two categories} from the perspective of different characterizations for the sparsity and low-rankness of coefficient tensors.
-One is based on the tensor decomposition, including CP decomposition \citep{2020Cubic,2017STORE,2013CP} and Tucker decomposition \citep{2022AOS,2022JCGS,2018Tucker,2020ISLET}. \black{The other is the method without tensor decomposition}, such as imposing sparsity on elements, fiber vectors, and slice matrices \citep{2019Convex}, assuming low-rankness of slice matrices \citep{2019Non,2020L2RM,2019Convex}, and considering Tucker low-rankness of the coefficient tensor \citep{2019Non}.
+Keeping the tensor format for regression models, the existing work can be divided into two categories from the perspective of different characterizations for the sparsity and low-rankness of coefficient tensors.
+One is based on the tensor decomposition, including CP decomposition (CPD) \citep{2013CP,2017STORE,2020Cubic} and Tucker decomposition \citep{2018Tucker,2020ISLET,2022AOS,2022JCGS}.
+The other is the method without tensor decomposition, such as imposing sparsity on elements, fiber vectors, and slice matrices \citep{2019Convex}, assuming low-rankness of slice matrices \citep{2019Non,2019Convex,2020L2RM}, and considering Tucker low-rankness of coefficient tensors \citep{2019Non}.